Teaching in the UK

 A teacher’s report helps you know what you do well, and what you could do even better.
-Students on courses of 4-12 weeks will receive a report at the end of their course.
-Students on longer courses will receive a report every 4-12 weeks.

-The Content of the Report
+The content of the Report

 Reports are written to help, and not to punish students.
 These will give information on what has been done well, and recommendations for what could be done better.
 Reports will often use all or some of the following words: